-Here are tips for picking out, storing, and cooking different types of tofu, plus top-rated recipes that will have you loving tofu in new ways.
+Here are tips for picking out, storing, and prepping tofu.
+You'll see how to cook tofu -- including how to make different types of tofu -- and you'll discover top-rated recipes that will have you loving tofu in new ways.

 Select the right tofu for the right dish.
 You'll find fresh tofu in the refrigerated section, packaged in water to preserve its moisture content.

 Types of Tofu: Firm, Extra-Firm, or Silken Tofu

 Firm tofu is the most common form.
 Often found packaged in the dairy section, it absorbs marinades well and can be cubed and added to green salads.
 Seasoned and quickly pan-fried, tofu has a crispy exterior and soft creamy middle.
 It can also be frozen and then crumbled, giving it the texture of ground beef.

 Extra firm tofu makes people say "tastes like chicken."
 This tofu has the lowest moisture content and is often used as a meat substitute in Asian or vegetarian dishes.
 Grilled or fried, it works well in pastas, sandwiches, and curries.

 Silken or soft tofu is equivalent to a thin custard, or heavy cream.
 This smooth, delicate tofu has the highest moisture content of the fresh tofu types.
 It works wonderfully as a base for dips and spreads.
 Puréed and used as a dairy substitute, it easily mixes into smoothies and soups, bakes up in tasty desserts, and it's a terrific substitute for eggs in scrambles.